BonSAI0t/b42MPCullingFix/README.md

 ## What Changed

-The `ZombieDeletePacket` class was modified to make the server ignore zombie deletion requests while maintaining protocol compatibility.
+The `ZombieDeletePacket` class was modified to make the server ignore zombie deletion requests.
 The server will still properly consume and acknowledge the packets, preventing any network errors or desyncs.

 ---